 He formed his Second Great Quintet in 1964.
 With the release of Miles in the Sky, Davis permanently abandoned hard bop, instead adopting jazz fusion and avant-garde jazz.
 In this era he released the studio album Bitches Brew, which was certified platinum, culminating in the long electric jams from the mid-1970s released as Pangaea, Agharta, and Dark Magus.
 After a six year retirement, Davis released albums under the Columbia and Warner Bros. labels during the period between 1981 and 1991.
 These recordings combined jazz with popular music genres as he turned more toward the mainstream.
 He finished his music career with Doo-Bop, in which he experimentally combined jazz with hip-hop, although his 1972 album On the Corner contained beats that would later be sampled for hip-hop.

 Miles Davis Tickets

-Miles Davis tickets aren't on sale currently.
+There are no Miles Davis tickets on sale at the moment.
 Why not subscribe to the Miles Davis Tickets RSS feed to be first in line when Miles Davis gig tickets are available?

 - Mar 16, 2007